awsdocs/aws-iot-events-developer-guide/doc_source/iotevents-other-aws-services.md

 ------
 #### [ Firehose action ]

-The `firehose` action lets you send data to an Kinesis Data Firehose delivery stream\.
+The Amazon Kinesis Data Firehose action lets you send data to an Kinesis Data Firehose delivery stream\.
 For the list of supported Regions, see [Amazon Kinesis Data Firehose endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/fh.html) in the *Amazon Web Services General Reference*\.

-Amazon Kinesis Data Firehose is a fully managed service for delivering real\-time streaming data to destinations such as Amazon Simple Storage Service \(Amazon Simple Storage Service\), Amazon Redshift, Amazon Elasticsearch Service \(Amazon ES\), and Splunk\.
+Amazon Kinesis Data Firehose is a fully managed service for delivering real\-time streaming data to destinations such as Amazon Simple Storage Service \(Amazon Simple Storage Service\), Amazon Redshift, Amazon OpenSearch Service \(OpenSearch Service\), and Splunk\.
 For more information, see [What is Amazon Kinesis Data Firehose?](https://docs.aws.amazon.com/firehose/latest/dev/what-is-this-service.html) in the *Amazon Kinesis Data Firehose Developer Guide*\.

 ------
 #### [ More information \(3\) ]